By Marika Sboros

-“This advice is entirely consistent with a low-carbohydrate, higher fat diet,” the authors say.
+Noakesand the petition authors have noted that advice is “entirely consistent with a low-carbohydrate, higher fat diet”.

 As well, results from the PURE study that The Lancet published recently, supports Noakes’s advice.
 PURE is the largest-ever and only truly global epidemiological study.
 It shows that populations with the highest-fat and lowest carbohydrate consumption had the lowest rates of total mortality

 Taken together, these findings “firmly support” the information Noakes tweeted, the letter’s authors say.
 Further, “virtually no rigorous clinical trial data exist to contradict this body of evidence”.